go8ose/puppet-nsswitch/README.md

 ### Defaults

-Currenly this module has support for RedHat, CentOS, Amazon Linux, and Ubuntu.
+Currenly this module has support for RedHat, CentOS, Amazon Linux, Ubuntu and Debian.
 This module at its very basic will create an nsswitch.conf that uses defaults derived from the distrobution provided nsswitch.conf file.
 These defaults have been verified on the mentioned Distrobutions.